tcarland/scala-parseopts/README.md

 =================================

 ## Overview

-A simple Scala approach to parsing command-line options.
+A Scala approach to parsing command-line options.
 This supports both long options (--longopt <val>) and short options (-o).

 Short options do not work combined (-asdf), but must be provided individually, eg. '-a -s -d -f'.
 There is an additional restriction that short options are boolean switches only and do not take